-Special Notice: Because of DOE requirements, access requests from foreign nationals with a citizenship from, a birthplace of, or sponsored or employed by a country that is a ‘state sponsor of terrorism’ (as defined by the U.S. Department of State) cannot be processed within the time constraints of the proposal.
+Special Notice: Because of DOE requirements, access requests cannot be processed within the time constraints of the proposal for foreign nationals with a citizenship from a ‘state sponsor of terrorism’ (as defined by the U.S. Department of State), or sponsored or employed by such a country.
 Please take this into consideration as you plan the team members who will need to work at ORNL or use computer resources during your CNMS user project.

 Information for Users Arriving from Outside the U.S..